yohman/22S-DH151/Midterm and Finals/README.md

 4. **Interactive components**: Beyond the map, we have learned a variety of ways to enhance the user experience through interactive elements that provide additional data visualizations.
 Do the interactive components like charts, tables, buttons, sliders, etc, function in a way that illuminates additional narratives?
 5. **Originality**: How well have you grasped the course material?
 Have you created your own functions that work specifically for your project?
 Does the project have a unique identity beyond what was offered in the labs?
 6. **Usefulness**: Usefulness, thickness, design justice, social/technological determinism, equity, ethical considerations...
+7. **Your presentation**: Did you nail it?
+Did you convince your audience that this is a project worth investing in?
+Did it convey the research narrative arc that you have set about from the beginning?